Hyaluronic Acid

 How KSTATION verifies HA products

-Manufacturer and licensing details are checked against Korean Ministry of Food and Drug Safety (MFDS) records before a product is listed, and we stock officially sourced products only.
-Read the full method in our Editorial & Sourcing Policy.
+HA fillers are injectables intended for professional use, and their value depends on provenance and handling.
+Manufacturer and licensing details are checked before a product is listed, and we stock officially sourced products only.
+The full method is set out in our Editorial & Sourcing Policy.

 Reading on Hyaluronic Acid